 A recent study conducted by the Journal of Safety Research suggests that one of the leading causes of rear-end collisions is distracted driving.
 This study found that more than three quarters of rear end collisions involving a teen driver happened when the driver was paying attention to a phone, a passenger, or something else other than road conditions.
 The study further found that these distractions slowed the reaction times of teen drivers, who were unable to adequately respond to conditions that arose on the road.
 Distracted driving, however, represents just one of the many factors that is responsible for rear-end collisions.
-This article will examine the various causes of rear-end collisions in Georgia.Causes Of Rear-End Collisions
+Our Atlanta car accident lawyers are familiar with the various causes of rear-end collisions in Georgia.Causes Of Rear-End Collisions

 In addition to distracted driving, there are several factors that tend to rear-end automobile accidents.
 These causes include the following:

 - Brake Failures.
 Drivers who fail to maintain an automobile’s brakes often find that the vehicle is unable to adequately stop.